Non-standard model of arithmetic: Structure of countable non-standard models

 Any countable non-standard model of arithmetic has order type ω + (ω* + ω) ⋅ η, where ω is the order type of the standard natural numbers, ω* is the dual order (an infinite decreasing sequence) and η is the order type of the rational numbers.
 In other words, a countable non-standard model begins with an infinite increasing sequence (the standard elements of the model).
-This is followed by a collection of "blocks," each of order type ω* + ω, the order type of the integers.
+This is followed by a collection of "blocks", each of order type ω* + ω, the order type of the integers.
 These blocks are in turn densely ordered with the order type of the rationals.
-The result follows fairly easily because it is easy to see that the blocks of non-standard numbers have to be dense and linearly ordered without endpoints, and the order type of the rationals is the only countable dense linear order without endpoints.
+The result follows fairly easily because it is easy to see that the blocks of non-standard numbers have to be dense and linearly ordered without endpoints, and the order type of the rationals is the only countable dense linear order without endpoints (see Cantor's isomorphism theorem).

 So, the order type of the countable non-standard models is known.
 However, the arithmetical operations are much more complicated.

 It is easy to see that the arithmetical structure differs from ω + (ω* + ω) ⋅ η.
 For instance if a nonstandard (non-finite) element u is in the model, then so is m ⋅ u for any m in the initial segment N, yet u2 is larger than m ⋅ u for any standard finite m.

 Also one can define "square roots" such as the least v such that v^{2} > 2 ⋅ u.
 These cannot be within a standard finite number of any rational multiple of u.
 By analogous methods to non-standard analysis one can also use PA to define close approximations to irrational multiples of a non-standard number u such as the least v with v > π ⋅ u (these can be defined in PA using non-standard finite rational approximations of π even though π itself cannot be).
 Once more, v − (m/n) ⋅ (u/n) has to be larger than any standard finite number for any standard finite m, n.

 This shows that the arithmetical structure of a countable non-standard model is more complex than the structure of the rationals.
 There is more to it than that though: Tennenbaum's theorem shows that for any countable non-standard model of Peano arithmetic there is no way to code the elements of the model as (standard) natural numbers such that either the addition or multiplication operation of the model is computable on the codes.
 This result was first obtained by Stanley Tennenbaum in 1959.